Skip to content

 Is a company or business partnership better if all partners intend to have the same rights?

-In short, by default, a general business partnership will automatically grant each partner the same rights and obligations as the others because the law implies equality among all business partners absent any express agreement that says otherwise.
+In short, by default, a general business partnership will automatically grant each partner the same rights and obligations as the others, as the law implies equality among all business partners absent any express agreement to the contrary.
 In other words, you and your business partners could start trading, and as long as you have not done anything that indicates otherwise, the law will assume everything is equal between you.

 Register for our free webinars